2018 14

 Latour 1946 87p

-Tasted twice - last time in May 2020.
-Consistently low rating.
-Champignon flavours, but otherwise nicely constructed wine.
+Tasted three times - last time in April 2025.
+Not consistent notes.
+Champignon flavors, but otherwise, it is a nicely constructed wine.
 Lovely fruit and length.
-Not my cup of the.
-The man behind tasting told me that this bottle had always stayed in one place, and it was in Sweden.
+Not my cup of tea.
+The man behind the tasting told me that this bottle had always stayed in one place, and it was in Sweden.
 Despite that, it didn't impress.
-Neither luck with another bottle of this Wine 14 years later.
-Power and strong backbone present, but also some volatile acidity and balance out of function.
+No luck with another bottle of this wine, 14 years later, in May 2020.
+Power and a strong backbone were present, but there was also some volatile acidity and a lack of balance in function.
 For me, this wine tasted somewhat disjointed and quite old.
+Then third time lucky!
+It happened during the dinner at Domaine de Chevalier in April 2025, where the bottle served was in perfect condition.
+Incredible intensity, concentration, balance, and structure, combined with striking richness, length, and utterly memorable aftertaste.
+A legend!
+98p.

 Latour 1943 86p